1 Missed Call

 Chris himself.

-The show is personal.
-It is honest.
+Honest.
+Personal.
 It does not come from a comfortable distance from its subject.
 It comes from inside it.

 Incoming Call